Flowerz-IL/FlowerzAPI/README.md

 ## Get Started

-Firstly, we will learn how to make an API request to the FlowerzAPI.
+Here you can see an example request to the FlowerzAPI.

 In order to do that, you will have to open up a terminal and use curl or httpie to make an API request for a resource.
 For example: